 Is milk thistle good for periods?

 Henrietta underlines that milk thistle is an especially helpful herb where women’s hormonal health is concerned:

 “Women particularly can benefit from milk thistle for its ability to work on hormone clearance in the liver and to aid with the metabolism of fats - which is important for not only weight management but to help our body break down and absorb beneficial fats such as essential omega 3s.”

-Also, just because milk thistle is a natural herb doesn’t make it safe for everyone to take, as Henrietta highlights:
+Just because milk thistle is a natural herb, it doesn’t make it safe for everyone to take, as Henrietta highlights: